NAFTA: What it is, and why Trump hates it

 The Economic Policy Institute estimates that about 800,000 jobs were lost to Mexico between 1997 and 2013.
 However, a nonpartisan report by Congress published in 2015 found "NAFTA did not cause the huge job losses feared by the critics."
 And there's analysis that shows America has lost more jobs to machines and automation than to Mexico.

 No matter, there have been many anecdotes of companies moving jobs south of the border over the years.
-Air conditioner company Carrier (UTX) announced just earlier this year that it is moving about 1,400 jobs from Indiana to Mexico.
+Air conditioner company Carrier announced just earlier this year that it is moving about 1,400 jobs from Indiana to Mexico.

 However, the U.S. Chamber of Commerce says that about 6 million U.S. jobs depend on trade with Mexico.